spatulatom/spatulatom/README.md

 ## About me
-- studing online on Udemy/Codecademy,
 - [![LinkedIn][linkedin-shield]][linkedin-url].
-  </br>Hi there, I'm Tom.
-I've started exploring my interest in web dev by building web apps with React.js and Node.js.
-Currently my stack are mostly  Next.js integrated with TypeScript, and  Tailwind CSS for styling.
+  </br>Hi there, my name is Tom, about two years ago I've started exploring my interest in web dev by building simply web apps with React.js and Node.js.
+Currently my stack consists mostly of  Next.js integrated with TypeScript, and  Tailwind CSS for styling, I also use some database (either MongoDB or PostgreSQL).